-Before the end of the 30-second countdown, hold Hold to Cancel.
+Before the end of the 30-second countdown, hold Press and hold to cancel.

 Sending a Status Update After an Incident

 Before you can send a status update to your emergency contacts, your device must detect an incident and send an automated emergency message to your emergency contacts.